grafana/k6-learn/Modules/II-k6-Foundations/05-Adding-think-time-using-sleep.md

 ### When shouldn't you use think time?

+Using think time reduces the maximum request rate per VU that you can achieve in your test.
+It slows down how quickly requests are sent.

 Think time is unnecessary in the following situations:
 - You want to do a [stress test](Types-of-load-tests.md#Stress-Test) to find out how many requests per second your application can handle
 - The API endpoint you're testing experiences a high amount of requests per second in production that occur without delays
 - Your load generator can run your test script without crossing the 80% CPU utilization mark.

 As you can see, the question of whether or not to use think time is dependent on your testing goals.
 When in doubt, use think time.